-David Moss is an associate (clinical) professor at the Law School and previously served as director of clinical education.
+David Moss is an associate (clinical) professor at Wayne Law and previously served as director of clinical education.

-He received his B.A. with honors from Swarthmore College in 1982 and his J.D. from Columbia University Law School in 1985.
+He received his bachelor’s with honors from Swarthmore College and his J.D. from Columbia University Law School.
 While in law school, he was a member of the Columbia Law Review, was twice named a Harlan Fiske Stone Scholar and was awarded the Jane Marks Murphy Prize for Exceptional Interest and Proficiency in Clinical Offerings.

-After graduating from law school, Professor Moss worked as a public-interest attorney in New York and Minnesota for eight years, representing children and people with disabilities in a wide variety of civil and administrative proceedings.
+After graduating from law school, Moss worked as a public-interest attorney in New York and Minnesota, representing children and people with disabilities in a wide variety of civil and administrative proceedings.
 He served as director of Statewide Youth Advocacy’s Runaway and Homeless Youth Law Project in upstate New York and was a managing attorney with the Minnesota Disability Law Center in Minneapolis.

-Professor Moss joined Wayne Law's faculty in 1998, following three years of teaching at Western New England College School of Law in Springfield, Mass., and two years at Hamline University Law School in Saint Paul, Minn.
-His teaching and scholarly interests include Disability Law, Juvenile Law, Health Law, Bioethics and the Law, and Trial Advocacy.
-Professor Moss directs both the Law School's Disability Law Clinic and its Civil Law Internship Program, and serves as faculty advisor to the Free Legal Aid Clinic and the Student Trial Advocacy Program.
+Moss joined Wayne Law's faculty in 1998, following three years of teaching at Western New England University School of Law in Springfield, Mass., and two years at Mitchell Hamline School of Law in Saint Paul, Minn.
+His teaching and scholarly interests include Clinical Education, Disability Law, Mental Disability Law, Special Education Law, Social Security Law, and Interviewing & Counseling.
+Moss directs the Law School's Disability Law Clinic.

 Degrees and Certifications